Ghana's GDP Growth Rate YoY for November 2025: A Moderated Expansion at 5.5%

 Key Markets Likely to React to GDP Growth Rate YoY

-- GHSGHSUSD: The Ghanaian cedi’s exchange rate versus the USD is sensitive to GDP growth as it reflects economic strength and capital flows.
+- GHSUSD – The Ghanaian cedi’s exchange rate against the US dollar is sensitive to GDP growth fluctuations and monetary policy shifts.

-- GLD: Gold prices impact Ghana’s export revenues and government finances, linking closely to GDP performance.
+- GLD – Gold prices impact Ghana’s export revenues and fiscal balance.

 FAQs